Many of us are looking for ways to make more money and start smart money habits. Acorns investment app can help you save small amounts of money.

 How Acorns Works

-Acorns investment app is a micro-investing app that can round up your debit card and credit card purchases to the nearest dollar.
+Acorns is a micro-investing app that can round up your debit card and credit card purchases to the nearest dollar.
 Once your cash balance reaches $5, Acorns invests your cash into an index fund portfolio in a taxable or retirement account.

 In addition to rounding up your purchases, you can also earn cash rewards from online purchases or transfer cash from a linked bank account.